 Response Papers: During the quarter students will write short response papers (750-1000 words) that require a sharp, concise argument about or reflection upon course readings or themes.
 Together these papers will form one of the components of your reflections upon the issues raised by the course and your direct experience of the theoretical aspects of this course.
 Response topics can be found later in the syllabus.
-I do not accept emailed papers.
-All papers will be handed into my mailbox in Kenna 323.
-Further information in the paper topics later in the syllabus.
+Please email me the papers as word documents, not as a Google doc.
+Further information, including due dates, etc. about the paper topics later in the syllabus.